-3.3.9.
+3.3.10.
 Recovery rate

-52. A further important aspect regards the question of how recovery will take place for SMEs as compared to larger firms.
+77. A further important aspect regards the question of how recovery will take place for SMEs as compared to larger firms.
 For many countries where lockdown measures are still in place or only gradually being lifted, it is too early to answer that question.
 However, some evidence from China shows that SMEs are recovering more slowly than larger firms.
 For instance, data from China from 28 March show that the industry resumption rate was 98.6% and 89.9% of industry employees have returned to work.
 Even in Hubei Province, the resumption rate has exceeded 95%.
 As for industrial SMEs, the resumption rate is 76%.
 Similarly, the Chinese manufacturing Purchasing Managers Index (PMI), which provides an early indication each month of economic activities in Chinese manufacturing, shows that recovery among the largest firms has been faster than for small and medium sized firms (see Figure 7).
 By 11 May, the resumption rate of large industrial enterprises has reached 100% in half of the 100 biggest cities (by GDP) and 99.1% on average across the country.
-For industrial SMEs, the resumption rate was 84% by 15 April, a significant increase from 76% on 28 March
+For industrial SMEs, the resumption rate was 84% by 15 April, a significant increase from 76% on 28 March.
+On 20 May, the government indicated that 91% of SMEs had resumed operations.
+61 However, in May the PMI for smaller firms contracted, whilst it increased for larger firms.

-&lt;sup>49 https://www.bignewsnetwork.com/news/265067584/coronavirus-ravages-america-small-businesses
+&lt;sup>57 https://stats.bis.org/statx/srs/table/f2.1